rayen128/ChefGPT/flavourDB2_description.md

 ### Usage:
 This file could be used in systems related to flavor profile analysis, product development, or even food chemistry studies.
 Each molecule is connected to specific flavors commonly associated with bakery items, helping in flavor composition or ingredient matching.

-### Notes:
-- The file includes both synthetic and natural compounds, indicated by the "synthetic" field.
-- The flavor profiles are detailed and can be used for sensory analysis.